-When one of the links of a kinematic chain is fixed, the chain is known as mechanism.
-It may be used for transmitting or transforming motion e.g. engine indicators, typewriter etc.
+When one of the links of a kinematic chain is fixed, the chain is known as a mechanism.
+It may be used for transmitting or transforming motion e.g. engine indicators, typewriters, etc.

 A little consideration will show that a mechanism may be regarded as a machine in which each part is reduced to the simplest form to transmit the required motion.